Canterbury Christ Church University

 - All accommodation is self-catering.
 The St George's Centre and the North Holmes campus in Canterbury city centre are close to campus food outlets.
 The university also offers Homestay accommodation, where students can live with a local family.
 All Canterbury accommodation is within walking distance of the main university campus.

 - Leases for university accommodation run for the full academic year, so students do not need to move out during the Christmas and Easter vacations.

-- Accommodation is priced to suit a range of budgets according to the size, location and facilities available, and costs include the Internet, all utility bills and insurance.
+- Accommodation is priced to suit a range of budgets according to the size, location and facilities available.
+High-speed Wi-Fi and wired Internet access is provided.
+Costs include the Internet, all utility bills and insurance.